Kernix13/markdown-cheatsheet/README.md

 | Power | ⌽ |
 | Return | ↩ |
 | Delete | ⌫ |

-**NOTE**: I will be moving these into their own file after I find more of them for different subject areas.

 <div align="right"><a href="#back-to-top" title="Table of Contents">Back to Top</a></div>